codingblocks/qit.cloud/README.md

 There is another way to do this, but it requires a few more steps.
 You will need to download and install [Ruby](https://www.ruby-lang.org/en/downloads/) and [PostgreSQL](https://www.postgresql.org/download/).

 Now, you're ready to download the repository.
-GitHub allows you to [clone a repository](https://help.github.com/articles/cloning-a-repository/), which you then can open with Docker.
+GitHub allows you to [fork](https://help.github.com/articles/fork-a-repo/) and then [clone a repository](https://help.github.com/articles/cloning-a-repository/), which you then can open with Docker.